Al Green: Personal life

 On October 18, 1974, Green's girlfriend, Mary Woodson, assaulted him and then died by suicide at his Memphis home.
 Although unbeknownst to Green she was already married with three children, Woodson became upset when Green refused to marry her.
 She doused him with a pot of boiling grits as he was preparing for bed in the bathroom, causing second-degree burns on his back, stomach, and arms which required skin grafts.
 Shortly after, Woodson fatally shot herself with his .38 handgun.
 Police found an apparent suicide note inside Woodson's purse that declared her intentions and her reasons.
 A few days prior, Green had sent Woodson to convalesce at the home of his friend after she had taken a handful of sleeping pills and slit her wrists.
 Green cited this incident as a wake-up call to change his life.

 Days after Green was released from Baptist Memorial Hospital Memphis, where he was treated for his burns, he was reportedly held hostage at gunpoint by his cousin, who claimed he owed her money.
 Green refused to press charges.

 In 1976, Green established the Full Gospel Tabernacle church in Memphis.
-Green resides and preaches in Memphis, near Graceland.
+Green resides in Millington, and preaches near Memphis.
 He is a member of the Prince Hall Masons, the African-American wing of Freemasonry, at the Thirty-Third Degree.

 In September 2013, Green's sister Maxine Green was reported missing from her assisted living home in Grand Rapids, Michigan.
 According to her daughter Lasha, Green has not reached out to the family about his sister.
 As of March 2023, she is still missing.